rzyc/AKingsNightmare/README.md

-# AKingsNightmare
-Turn-based game against a computer bot in Turing
+A Turing game featuring GUI and a computer bot which can play against a human player.